 DPPs provide a platform to capitalise on the high potential for increased circularity in construction by providing enhanced traceability for construction products and materials moving around the supply chain, access to durability and safety information to purchasers and raw material composition data to waste management organisations.

-Entering into force on 18th July 2024, the ESPR mandates that every product it regulates must come with a DPP, accessible by QR code or a similar data carrier.
+The ESPR mandates that every product it regulates must have a DPP, accessible by QR code or a similar data carrier.
 Each product must conform to specific ecodesign standards to comply with the law, and proof of this must be carried within the product’s DPP.

 To further ensure that sustainability and safety measures are met within the built environment, the proposed amendments to the CPR ensure that performance declarations, CE markings, and other construction-specific data are contained within construction product DPPs alongside the EPSR’s information requirements.